luan30092000/web-scrapping/README.md

         select(company, reviewer, date, rate, comment) }
 ```
-After have all the vector such as reviewer name, comment, date, rate, we combine them as a tibble, `dplyr::mutate()` new column that contains company name, then `dplyr::select()` to arrange columns keep the consistent of all tibbles
+After have all the vector such as reviewer name, comment, date, rate, I combine them as a tibble, `dplyr::mutate()` new column that contains company name, then `dplyr::select()` to arrange columns keep the consistent of all tibbles
-Now we will write a function with loop control that will read all the page of that particular company
+Now I will write a function with loop control that will read all the page of that particular company
 ```R
 scrape_write_table <- function(url, companyName) {
     first_page = read_html(url)